forkjoseph/EECS589/README.md

 ## Course Description
 This is a graduate level course on computer networking focusing on advanced topics and is a must for anyone interested in doing research in computer networks.
-This class examines the current and emerging research topics in computer networking.
+This class examines current and emerging research topics in computer networking.
 Topics covered include network protocols, network measurement, Internet routing, peer to peer networks, network security, wireless, and sensor networks.